-There is mounting scientific evidence that long-term use of talcum powder for personal hygiene increases the risk of ovarian cancer.
-Talcum powder may cause cancer if it enters the ovaries after being applied to the genital area.
-On Tuesday, May 19th, Johnson & Johnson officially discontinued sales of talc-based baby powders in North America.
+There is mounting scientific evidence that long-term use of talcum powder for personal hygiene increases the risk of developing ovarian cancer and mesothelioma.
+On Tuesday, May 19th, 2023 Johnson & Johnson officially discontinued sales of talc-based baby powders in North America.

 Does Talcum Powder Cause Ovarian Cancer?

-Although manufacturers of talc products such as baby powder have known for decades of the link between talcum powder and cancer, these companies chose not to warn women of the risk of cancer from their products.
-In recent jury trials that resulted in multi-million dollar verdicts, Johnson & Johnson has been found liable for this failure to warn of the dangers of its product.
+Although manufacturers of talc products such as baby powder have long known of the link between talcum powder and ovarian cancer, the companies chose not to warn consumers of the risks of using their products.
+In recent jury trials that resulted in multi-million-dollar verdicts, Johnson & Johnson was found liable for failing to warn of the dangers of its products.
 More information on the connection between talc and cancer can be found at the website for the International Society for Research on Cancer, www.iarc.fr.

 For a free legal consultation with a Talcum Powder lawyer serving New Orleans, call 800-537-8185

 How Long Has It Been Known that Talc Powder Causes Cancer?

 The first links between talcum powder and ovarian cancer can be traced back to 1971 when researchers in Britain identified talc particles in over a dozen ovarian tumors.
 Since that time, many studies and scientific journals have explored the relationship.
 However, recent studies in the past few years show a stronger relationship than what has previously been suggested.
 In addition, it has been proven at trial that Johnson & Johnson’s talcum products may contain asbestos, another cancer-causing agent, and that the company knew about the potential presence of asbestos in its talcum products but failed to warn consumers about the risks.

 How High Is the Risk of Ovarian Cancer from Talcum Powder Use?